Doctor insights on:

 Possibility of colorectal cancer in younger people.
 Which persons should get colonoscopy <50 years?

 Colonoscopy <50 y o: There are several nationally-recognized colonoscopy screening guidelines.
 Most agree the following patients under 50 year old should undergo colonoscopy:1) afro-american males at age 45; 2) familial syndromes that predispose to early colon ca (fap, lynch syndromes, etc.); 3) inflammatory bowel of longstanding; 4) history of colon ca or adenomatous polyps at young age; 5) other select settings. ...Read moreSee 2 more doctor answers

 - Talk to a doctor live online for free

 - How old can you be to get colon cancer?

 - What age can you get colon cancer?

 - Can you get colon cancer at a young age?

 - Ask a doctor a question free online

 - Can children get lung cancer?

-- Can colon cancer cause burning?
+- Hereditary colon cancer in children

 - Can colon cancer be cured?